Our goal at Wealthfront is to maximize your net-of-fees, after-tax returns.

 The previous example focused only on replacing ETFs that had fallen in value with other ETFs.
 Imagine the extra benefit you could generate if you could tax-loss harvest within a fund or index.

-Direct Indexing conveniently and affordably enables you to directly own all the stocks in a major index (like the S&P 500).
-Wealthfront is the only automated investment service to offer Direct Indexing, and it is a significant technical feat, only made possible by massive automation and sophisticated software.
+Stock-level Tax-Loss Harvesting conveniently and affordably enables you to directly own all the stocks in a major index (like the S&P 500).
+Wealthfront is the only automated investment service to offer Stock-level Tax-Loss Harvesting, and it is a significant technical feat, only made possible by massive automation and sophisticated software.

-While Direct Indexing saves investors somewhat on fees, since you don’t have to pay the expense ratio of the comparable ETF, the true value comes from tax-loss harvesting.
+While Stock-level Tax-Loss Harvesting saves investors somewhat on fees, since you don’t have to pay the expense ratio of the comparable ETF, the true value comes from tax-loss harvesting.
 At any given moment, the various stocks in an index will have different performance.
 Even if the overall index is up, some stocks will trade down.
-Direct Indexing allows you to sell those losers, harvest the losses, and still maintain the overall exposure you’re looking for.
+Stock-level Tax-Loss Harvesting allows you to sell those losers, harvest the losses, and still maintain the overall exposure you’re looking for.
 Mutual funds and ETFs are not allowed to distribute losses, so this tax efficiency is not available to them.

 Method 6: Minimizing taxes upon transfer